ErikRupertGo/GJ-Bot/README.md

 whereas all the mentioned users will be given the role of your team, and be invited to the category.

 Mentioning no one will prompt the message author that they did not mention anyone

+## removeTeam

+The opposite of createTeam.
+This command like `prefix` requires the manage guild permission.

+To use it simply tag the team roles in the message.
+You can also put multiple teams to delete in bulk

+Example: -removeTeam @Team1 @Team2